Mateusz-Myszczyszyn/Mateusz-Myszczyszyn/README.md

 ### Hi there 👋
 I am Automatic and Robotics master's degree student in PUT.
 - 🌱 I’m currently learning .Net Core Framework, but in future i want to become fullstack web developer with Vue.js, CSS, HTML.😄
-- 🔭 I’m currently working on passing exams.
+- 🔭 I’m currently working on Api projects in ASP.Net Core in .net 5.0 and 6.0
 <!--
 **Mateusz-Myszczyszyn/Mateusz-Myszczyszyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.